kangj-blip/Butter-Peanut/README.md

 - Threads for EVERYTHING

-Could be a html/css front-end, unknown back-end for now.
+Could be a next.js + typescript front-end, next.js API back-end for now.